Table of contents

 Beautifully displayed, Answer The Public creates comprehensive mind-maps, separating the keyword phrases into questions, prepositions, comparisons, and letters.

-Though it is one of the lesser-known keyword tools, that certainly doesn’t make it any less effective.
+Though it's one of the lesser-known keyword tools, that certainly doesn’t make it any less effective.

 These tools have the obvious advantage of being free but don’t let that deter you from the paid keyword tool.